Major liberal group launching digital arm drawing on successes of right-wing media

 On Wednesday, Priorities USA revealed the group's five-member senior staff, which will lead a team expected to expand to approximately 25 staffers in the coming weeks.
 The senior staff includes Democratic campaign operatives Jenna Lowenstein, Rob Flaherty and Jordan Evans.

 The team also includes individuals who have had successes sending content viral.
 Dave Jorgensen, who spent three years at the conservative news website Independent Journal Review, will be video director.
-Sriya Sardar, who formerly worked at Upworthy, joined as a content producer.
+Sriya Sarkar, who formerly worked at Upworthy, joined as a content producer.

 "One of the things that is important to us is we are building a digital team that comes from different backgrounds," Cecil told CNN.
 "Our goal is to find the very best talent and bring them under one roof."